hacksu/Chrome-Extensions-Lesson/readme.md

   ]
 ```

+"content_scripts" allows your extension to inject scripts into existing web pages.
+You specify what script file you will use within "js", and all pages that this script should modify within "matches."
 With these key-value pairs, we are telling Chrome that we want to run all JavaScript files in the list within the key "js", on all websites listed within the "matches" key.

 ##### Note: Despite these keys having one value each, these square brackets are __NOT__ optional.
 JSON syntax does not support type coersion between one-element lists and strings.